 - Interpersonal Violence (IPV) – Qualitative research exploring the impact of California’s physician IPV mandated reporting law

 The Sacramento area is unique in that there are 8 Student Run Clinics (SRCs) where local students and Family Medicine residents can volunteer.
-All 3 Family Medicine residency programs in the area have been very involved in the student run clinics.
+Traditionally, the Family Medicine residency programs in the area have been very involved in the student run clinics.
 As a resident, one finds that, after a short time, he or she can quickly pass on what they have learned to budding medical students.
 The teaching is valuable to the student and the resident.
 The patients are so appreciative.

 For more information on the local SRCs, please see the UC Davis School of Medicine.

 To compare Sacramento’s abundance of SRCs with that of other cities around the country, please see the website for the Society of Student-Run Free Clinics.

 We value service to the underserved and disenfranchised populations.
 Taking care of our local population’s health is not only compassionate, it is a moral imperative.

 Many residents have entered our program to continue their quest in helping the underserved.
 Some residents trained in the rural and urban University of California PRIME programs before residency and have plans to return to their underserved communities.

 Residents are introduced to marginalized populations from the start on their inpatient Internal Medicine rotation where many uninsured “no-doc” patients are admitted.
 A variety of pathologies are learned on this rotation including infectious disease, chronic liver and kidney disease, advanced cancer manifestations, substance abuse, and malnutrition.

 Through community rotations, residents can work with underserved populations through the County health services, the Davis Community Clinic, Correctional Medicine, Addiction Medicine, Transgender Medicine, and Street Medicine.